Condor-Performance-Modeling/how-to/README.md

   aw01ut01> chmod 600 ~/.ssh/*
 ```

-You will use your passphrase in place of a password when cloning and pushing.
+<b>You will use your passphrase in place of a password when cloning and pushing.</b>

 ### Add your keys to ssh-agent
 If you do this in a terminal you will no longer have to supply your phrase for GitHub transactions.